GizmoBill/Sudoku4x3/README.md

 using every parallel thread of 2- and 4-core hyperthreaded 64-bit machines, and about 1.4 GB of lookup tables.
 This does make the present version simpler, which may add to its reliability.

+While my original verification run consumed 1035 CPU-hours, the current version in the repository needs only 44.7 hours on my Jetson.
+This enormous speedup is almost entirely due to a reorganization of the counting loops that dramatically improves data cache hit rates, not due to the use of the GPU.
+The computation is memory bound with a memory access pattern that the Jetson's 8 ARM cores handle better than the 8 GPU streaming multiprocessors.
+The research log has details.

-The code compiles and runs with MS Visual Studio C++ under Windows (x86 machines), and Eclipse/GCC under Ubuntu (x86 and ARM machines).Most of the counts were done on Windows machines, a few on Ubuntu.
+The code compiles and runs with MS Visual Studio C++ under Windows (x86 machines), and Eclipse/GCC under Ubuntu (x86 and ARM machines).
+Most of the counts were done on Windows machines, a few on Ubuntu.
 C++17 is required for filesystem access.
 It uses a commandline interface.

 (Note: I wrote the Bignum package in about 1995 as my first C++ program and learning exercise, with a few modifications over the years.
 The style looks pretty awkward to me now, but it works,